 Whether you’re looking for a working lunch or a nice cocktail

 This cozy wine bar is tucked into the base of an unassuming building, like many restaurants in this neighborhood, but walk inside and you’ll feel like you’ve stepped into a nautical oasis.
 Let the staff help you select any of the bar’s rotating natural wine selections, and tuck into some tinned fish while you’re at it.

-The ownership changed a few years back, but this longtime Downtown Crossing hangout is still a reliable spot for good, fairly inexpensive cocktails and comfort food.
+This longtime Downtown Crossing hangout has been a reliable spot for over 20 years for good, fairly inexpensive cocktails, burgers, steak tips, and the like.
 (Try the mac and cheese.)

 This is the go-to option for huge sandwiches in Downtown Crossing.
 Sam LaGrassa’s serves loaded hoagies and sandwiches with pickles, with an array of classic options like pastrami on rye and chicken cutlet parmigiana.

 The Merchant has a pretty-far reaching dinner menu, which includes raw bar items and entrees like pork chops and roasted half chicken.
 It also serves lunch, and it offers a nice selection of beer, wine, and cocktails.

 Also featured in:

 Looking for a dressy night out?
 Yvonne’s, which bills itself as a modern-day supper club, is a great option.
 This swanky spot is worth visiting for the decor alone, but it has some fine snacks and cocktails, as well as large-format dishes and drinks to share with friends.

 A classic Downtown Crossing pub, JM Curley is the place to go for comfort food and a beer.
 Get the mac and cheese or a big burger with fries.
 Or, stay awhile and explore the premises: There’s a tiny steakhouse hidden downstairs, as well as a cheeky cocktail bar called the Wig Shop.